-RAD 535-4 Medical Dosimetry Clinical II - This is the second of a three course sequence.
+RAD 515-4 Medical Dosimetry Clinical I - This is the first course of a three course sequence.
 During the three course sequence, students will complete eight clinical rotations including Brachytherapy, Simulation, Gamma Knife, Treatment Aids, IMRT, External Beam, Physics, Special Measurements and QA.
 The length of these rotations varies from one to eleven weeks.
 During this course students will perform two to four of these rotations depending on the rotation schedule.
 While in the clinical setting students will observe and work directly with a medical dosimetrist.
 Emphasis is given on learning and understanding the role and responsibilities of a medical dosimetrist in the clinical setting.
 This course is twenty weeks in length.
-Prerequisite: A grade of "C" or better in RAD 515.
+Prerequisite: Admission to the Medical Dosimetry Program.